 Crystal Clear Waters

 Gruta da Pratinha

-Water seeps through the limestone bottom which filters the water and also infuses minerals that give it a bluish tone.
+Water seeps through the limestone bottom of these caves filtering the water and infusing them with minerals that give it a bluish glow.

 Beyond the mouth of the cave, the crystal clear water extends into a natural swimming pool.
 The cave is protected along with the area around it.
 Swimming is allowed only in certain areas to protect the clarity of the water.

 If you get a chance to visit this place and you are able to resist the temptation of swimming in these waters, then your will is truly strong.
 I, on the other hand, offered no resistance as I allowed its magnificence to lure me in.
 We stood in the shoulder-deep water and looked down at our feet to watch the fish nibbling our toes.